shobrook/neuropipe/README.md

 - `engine/analytics.py`:
 - `data/`: cache of your pre and post-processed data
 - `models/`: holds serialized...
-- `figures/`: holds visualizations of the feature set and model evaluations (i.e. correlation and confusion matrices, histograms, etc.)
+- `figures/`: holds visualizations (i.e. correlation heatmaps, confusion matrices, histograms, etc.)

-Neuropipe adheres to the canonical layout for a machine learning pipeline.

 ## Contributing

 All of the pipeline templates are based on my own personal projects, and are therefore very limited.
-If you've built an easily generalizable pipeline that isn't featured here, or have an idea for one, I strongly encourage you to add it to the template library<!--, so that potentially thousands of developers could benefit from your design-->.
+If you've built an easily generalizable pipeline that isn't featured here, or have an idea for one, I strongly encourage you to add it to the template library.
 Read the contributing guidelines to learn how.

 **Pending features:**

-- Support for unsupervised projects (clustering, dimensionality reduction, etc.)
 - Functionality for visualizing features, the training process, and results
 - Common data wrangling operations, such as breaking a list into n-sized sublists
 - Option to deploy the pipeline as a Flask app <!--incl.
 Dockerfile and retrain/predict endpoints-->